-Develop a phase-out schedule to replace all City-owned fleet vehicles with electric vehicles Develop a phase-out schedule to replace all City-owned fleet vehicles with comparable electric versions by 2030.
-Conduct a feasibility study to determine the optimal number and location of municipal and public chargers at City facilities and properties, and install sufficient Level 2 charging to charge EV fleet and staffowned EVs.
+Develop a phase-out schedule to replace all City-owned fleet vehicles with electric vehicles

+Develop a phase-out schedule to replace all City-owned fleet vehicles with comparable electric versions by 2030.
+Conduct a feasibility study to determine the optimal number and location of municipal and public chargers at City facilities and properties, and install sufficient Level 2 charging to charge EV fleet and staff-owned EVs.

-GOAL 4.4 DEVELOP
+GOAL 4.4 DEVELOP GUIDELINES FOR SUSTAINABLE EMPLOYEE COMMUTE AND BUSINESS TRAVEL

-GUIDELINES FOR

-SUSTAINABLE

-EMPLOYEE

-COMMUTE AND

-BUSINESS TRAVEL

-Improve City staff use of commute alternatives to singleoccupant vehicles Increase options for commute alternatives, including information and materials that identify available transit and alternative transportation routes.
+Improve City staff use of commute 4.4 A alternatives to single-occupant vehicles

+Increase options for commute alternatives, including information and materials that identify available transit and alternative transportation routes.
 Encourage staff to buy and use EVs through incentives, free charging at City facilities, and incentives for EV purchases.

-Develop Work From

-4.4 B Home and flexible schedule policies
+Expand Work From Home and flexible 4.4 B schedule policies

-Establish a policy to facilitate alternative work schedule or telecommuting options for City staff to reduce daily commute trips.
+Expand the current policy to facilitate alternative work schedule or telecommuting options for City staff to reduce daily commute trips.
 Evaluate flexible employee schedules that allow for at least 50% remote work while maintaining City hours of operation.